 Counselling Support provides information for staff who may have concerns regarding a student.

 Concern for a student's wellbeing

 If you are concerned about a student's wellbeing:

 - Please call us as soon as possible within office hours (9am-5pm Monday to Friday) on 8313 5663.

-- Please inform the Triage and Assessment Counsellor of what your concerns are about the particular student.
+- Please inform the Triage and Assessment Advisor of what your concerns are about the particular student.
 Your conversation is Confidential.
 However, if a student is at risk of harming themselves or another person then risk overrides the needs for confidentiality.

 The Early Intervention Group is set up to assist staff to manage students and their behaviour which is of an inappropriate, concerning or threatening nature.

 The University has a framework of policies and services to assist students to manage ongoing or intermittent health conditions which could impact on their studies.
 Students should be encouraged to seek the advice and support of these services.

 Serious health conditions can adversely impact on a student's capacity to study.
 A student's behaviour can also risk harm to self or others, or disrupt the activities of the University.
 In such circumstances a health assessment and/or a leave of absence from study, including a managed return to study, may be initiated by the University policy.

 The Employee Assistance Program (EAP) provides free counselling assistance to University employees experiencing personal difficulties at work or at home.
 Counselling is provided by an experienced and impartial team of counsellors who are employed by an external agency.